 After a $727 billion spending increase since 2007, there is no shortage of programs to cut to meet that 20 percent target.
 The 112th Congress should target programs based on their economic impact, their cost, and the feasibility of reforming them.
 It should build credibility with the public by including cuts in the federal government’s spending on itself, unpopular earmarks, and even traditional conservative spending programs.
 Conservatives could begin with the following twelve projects:

+One.
 Freeze and reform federal pay.
 Before Washington asks Americans to tighten their belts, it must tighten its own.
 While some federal employees are undercompensated, the average federal employee receives 30 to 40 percent more in total compensation than the equivalent private-sector worker; all this extra pay adds up to $47 billion.
 Lawmakers should freeze federal pay until it can be fundamentally reformed.

 Similarly, Congress should cut its own budget and salaries to 2008 levels, pare back the surging federal travel budget (not every federal conference has to be in Maui), suspend acquisition of federal office space, competitively outsource more federal work, and require federal employees to fly coach domestically.

 Two.
 Ban earmarks.
 These symbols of waste and corruption cannot be salvaged.
 Taxpayers will never accept Social Security and Medicare reforms if they believe the savings will go toward bridges to nowhere.
 Beyond costing $20 billion annually — a non-trivial sum, even if it’s just under 1 percent of the federal budget — earmarks encourage lawmakers to vote for budget-busting bills and divert their attention from higher priorities.